ahoetker/legacy/README.md

 ## Versioning
-Once Deployment is at hand, I will start using SVN for the project.
+Development is so early it doesn't make sense to use SVN yet.
+Fight me.
+Eventually, I will decide a build is worthy of being `0.1.1`.

 ## Authors
 Author | Contact | Github